d4hines/window-alm/src/windows.alm.md

 ## Overview

 Windows are rectangular views into applications running on the desktop.
-They are the primary sort of object in the Finsemble system.
+They are the sort of object of most interest in the Finsemble system.

 This module describes the properties of windows "at rest".
 The [Window Motion](window_motion.alm.md) module will elaborate on these properties to describe how windows move in response to user action.